 Advanced technology clients are increasingly interested in three major site components:

-Here are 10 sustainable site energy solutions you can implement today or plan for tomorrow.
+Even in the most energy-intensive industries, companies are finding significant sustainable energy wins, like a fully-electric biotech manufacturing facility.
+Here are 10 sustainable energy solutions you can implement at your site today or plan for tomorrow.

 1. Energy benchmarking and assessment

 You can’t improve upon what you can’t measure!
 Knowing where you stand is the first step to evaluating your energy approach.
 A building assessment (also known as an audit) of various levels can provide insight into simple low-hanging fruit before you even begin to consider spending.

 Some utility companies will provide no-cost or low-cost energy audits for most commercial systems.
 CRB has the expertise to coordinate this effort and provide a review of energy-intensive processes as they relate to industry codes, standards and regulations.

 2. Energy master planning

 We are in constant reaction to the world around us.
 Creating an energy master plan to be proactive in our energy consumption will save headaches and capital expenses in the future.
 Plan the work, work the plan and adjust as necessary.
 Don’t forget to include waste, water and refrigerant management!

 Couple energy master planning with an architectural-led strategic facility plan for improved space utilization, lab optimization, gap analysis, growth strategies and budget and schedule development.
 Space planning for future build-out is a low or no-cost offering that provides value for future implementation.